cyberark/SkyArk/README.md

 SkyArk is a cloud security project with two helpful sub-modules.

 # The Main Goal:
-Helping the cloud community to make their cloud environments more secure.
+To help the cloud community to make their cloud environments more secure.
 SkyArk currently focuses on mitigating the new threat of Cloud Shadow Admins, and helps organizations to discover, validate and protect cloud privileged entities.
 Stealthy and undercover cloud admins may reside in every public cloud platform and the tool at this time helps mitigating the risk in AWS.

 # Background: